• E-Commerce

 Strong Keyword Research

 One of Serpstat's strengths is the power of its keyword research tools.
-You get plenty of results, end up with a strong mix of buying intent/informational keywords, and Serpstat gives lots of long tails.
+You get plenty of results with search volume info, end up with a strong mix of buying intent/informational keywords, and the Serpstat keyword research tool gives lots of long tails.
 The keywords that Serpstat gives you have an accurate difficulty score that I would trust for one of my sites.

 There's also a lot here if your goal is to do PPC campaigns.
 You can check what ads are already working, see your competitors, and find keywords to target.